Suor/battle-brothers-mods/autopilot/README.md

 # Autopilot New

-*This is authored by AdamMil01 and modified by me.
-Original version is available [here](original)*
+*This is authored by AdamMil01 and significatly modified by me.
+Original is available [here](original)*

 This mod adds some automation and quality-of-life improvements to battles: fast item switching, auto-passing, auto-shieldwalling (and other skills), ignoring bros, and AI control.
 See fuller description on Nexus Mods page above.

-My modifications include:
+My modifications to auto bros behavior include:

-- use rally the troops
+- use rally the troops, adrenalin, line breaker, lunge, deathblow skills
 - pick up a weapon
 - use nets
+- equip a net or a shield from bag
+- mind spent fatigue more when thinking of using shield wall, split shield, adrenaline, rotation, knock back and disengage
+- specific improvements to 2-tile bros:
-- shield wall and split shields less
+    - more active overall, move and attack more, wait less
-- use adrenalin, line breaker, lunge skills

-Additions:
+    - do not hide behind throwing bros
+- specific improvements to throwing bros:
+    - lock into melee less
+    - do not be afraid of throwing over the shoulder of an ally
+    - do not move next to an ally to protect him, i.e. like a melee bro

+Other additions:

 - a way to debug ai for bros, not only for enemies